-Formed in 2016 as an engineering think tank, Aquavetic Labs (AVL) transitioned to an incubator in 2019.
-Multiple engineers on our team have experience in the medical device field, and early on they offered a metaphor that’s proved apt in defining our mission: building medical devices for the ocean.
-We are devoted to ideating and developing technologies that can have meaningful impacts on ocean health.
+First formed in 2016, Aquavetic Labs is an engineering think tank focused on developing ocean restoration technologies.
+Multiple engineers on the team have experience in the medical device field, and early on they offered a metaphor that’s proved apt in defining our mission: building medical devices for the ocean.
+AVL is devoted to ideating and developing technologies that can have meaningful impacts on ocean health.

 - Naming + branding

 - Content strategy: Working closely with founders, engineers, and contributing authors in the planning and construction of core whitepapers (both public-facing and proprietary)

 - Writing + editing: manifesto, whitepapers, investor pack, partner docs, corporate docs, mission statement, website, et al.